 - If you suddenly see tunnels forming, spray insecticide right on the tunnels as soon as you view them.

-Therefore, in order to get rid of these ground-digging wasps you need to take an approach that is integrated, involving many steps.
+In order to get rid of these ground digger wasps, you need to take an approach that is integrated and involves many steps, just like when dealing with yellow jackets.

-Below is a guide to help you remove cicada killer wasps from your yard.
+Below is a guide to help you how to remove cicada killer wasps from your yard.

 The primary source of food for Cicada killer wasps is cicadas.
 They will start looking in other places when the food supply runs low.